The energy density approach

 High-protein foods

-High protein foods (such as lean meat, poultry, fish, eggs, pulses) may help decrease hunger and keep us fuller.
+High protein foods (such as lean meat, poultry, fish, eggs, pulses) may help decrease hunger and keep us feeling fuller.
 For sustainability and health, it’s recommended not to eat too much red and processed meat.

 Foods that are lower in fat